A Fast Algorithm for Implementation of Koul's Minimum Distance Estimators and Their Application to Image Segmentation: Minimum distance estimators

-}\fi \\ \textbf{Example 2.} Recall the images from Example 1.
-Let $S_{1}$ and $S_{2}$ denote sets of pixels which belong to the white circle and black area, respectively.
-Without a noise, the segmentation of the white circle $S_{1}$ is not challenging at all.
-Even though the noise in this example is not strong enough to make the segmentation challenging, the presence of stronger noise adds more difficulty than would otherwise be the case.
-With the real observed image with a noise, the segmentation of the white circle amounts to specifying locations of pixels belonging to $S_{1}$, that is, estimating $S_{1}$.
+\noi\\ \textbf{Example 2.} Recall the image from Example 1 where $S_{1}^{\dagger}$ and $S_{2}^{\dagger}$ denote sets of white and black pixels, respectively.
+Without noise, the segmentation of $S_{1}^{\dagger}$ is not challenging at all.
+Even though the noise in this example is not strong enough to make the segmentation challenging, the presence of the noise still adds more difficulty than would otherwise be the case.
+With the real observed image with noise, the segmentation of the white circle amounts to estimating $S_{1}^{\dagger}$ by searching the minimum of the distance function $\cL$.
 Figure \r{Fig:graph_runtime} shows a graph of the distance function over $\boldsymbol{\cT}$.
-As displayed in the figure, $\cL$ attains the minimum at $(S_{1}, S_{2})$, the true locations of the white circle and black area.
-Therefore, solving optimization problem of the CvM distance function -- which is defined in (\r{eq:opt}) -- indeed yields good estimates $\wh{S}_{1}$ and $\wh{S}_{2}$.
+As displayed in the figure, $\cL$ attains the minimum at $(S_{1}^{\dagger}, S_{2}^{\dagger})$, the true sets of the white and black pixels.
+This result also closely accords with the argument in Remark \r{rem:penalty}.
+Here, the optimal solution completely overlaps with $(S_{1}^{\dagger}, S_{2}^{\dagger})$ due to very weak noise; otherwise, there will be considerable disagreement between them.